KCW89/telebort-core-programs/Program-M2 (ver.2025).md

-# Program I: React Native 2
+# Program M2: React Native 2

 ## Objectives
 Our goal is to enhance our curriculum by leveraging AI to create more effective and engaging content.
 Here’s what we’ll focus on: